Profile information

 Independent and self-motivated;

-Comfortable around dogs of all sizes, energy levels, and temperaments (we specialize in large breed, special needs, and harder to place dogs);
+Comfortable around dogs of all sizes, energy levels, and temperaments in singles or groups (we specialize in large breed, special needs, and harder to place dogs);

 OK with rural life, quiet nights, and the occasional barking chorus;